THE NET DIFFERENCE

 NET Ministries retreats are designed for students in grades 7-12.
 The NET team will travel to your Catholic parish or school to conduct the retreat.

-The mission of the traveling NET teams since 1981 has been to provide momentum for events in the existing youth programs present in the parishes and Catholic schools hosting the team.
+The mission of the traveling NET teams is to provide momentum for events in the existing youth programs present in the parishes and Catholic schools hosting the team.

 NET retreats are designed to present youth with the truth of who they are as God’s children and how true joy and meaning in life are found by accepting Christ’s gift of salvation and living as His disciple.